-Hacker Kevin Mitnick’s infamous social engineering escapades, where he’d call up companies and convince employees to surrender information he would later use to hack their systems, took advantage of people’s, rather than computer systems’, weaknesses.
-Cybersecurity is not a purely technical issue, but also, and arguably, mostly, a social one.
+Hacker Kevin Mitnick’s infamous social engineering escapades, in which he would call up companies and convince employees to surrender information he could later use to hack their systems, took advantage of human, rather than computer, weaknesses.
+Cybersecurity is not a purely technical issue, but also, and arguably mostly, a social one.
 One of the missions cyber criminologists have is to understand why some people become hacking victims while others don’t, and why hackers hack.

 Take, for example, the rudimentary system of password protection.
-If a service provides an initial default password and doesn’t require changing it, many people will just settle for it, making it vulnerable to hackers who are aware of default passwords, which are easily searchable on the web.
-When required to choose a password, most people will resort to a common word or phrase, a phone number, or a birthdate, which are easy to remember but also easy to illegitimately obtain through dictionary attacks, if not mere guessing.
-People tend to stick to their beloved password, and re-use it for different services, meaning that if one service leaks the password, all that person’s services’ defenses topple down like dominoes.
+If a service provides an initial default password and does not demand that this be changed, many people will just settle for it, making it vulnerable to hackers who are aware of default passwords, which are easily searchable on the web.
+Even when required to choose a password, most people will resort to a common word or phrase, a phone number, or a birth date, which are easy to remember but also easy to illegitimately obtain through dictionary attacks, if not mere guessing.
+People tend to stick to their beloved password and re-use it for different services, meaning that if one service leaks the password, the defenses of all that person’s services topple down like dominoes.
 On the other hand, prompting frequent password changes causes people to worry they might forget the new password, so they write it down in a text document or email it to themselves, putting it at risk.

-Much like password protection, security systems need to be built with humans in mind.
+Much like password protection, security systems must be built with humans in mind.
 On the other side are the hackers – also humans.
-Situational crime prevention can be used to prevent them from committing cybercrimes, or, if unsuccessful, convincing them to discontinue their journey through your systems.
+Situational crime prevention can be used to prevent them from committing cybercrimes, or, if unsuccessful, to convince them to discontinue their journey through your systems.